liuchb715/DMSGWNN-GUR/README.md

 This is the origin Pytorch implementation of Informer in the following paper:
 [Denoising Multi-scale Spectral Graph Wavelet Neural Networks for Gas Utilization Ratio Prediction in Blast Furnace](https://ieeexplore.ieee.org/abstract/document/10684734).

+DMSGWNN is a versatile method that can be applied to similar multivariate time series prediction tasks.

 We will continue this line of research and update on this repo.
 Please star this repo and [cite](#citelink) our paper if you find our work is helpful for you.

 <p align="center">